 In most organizations, regardless of industry, file transfers happen all day, every day.
 These transfers take place in the forms of data exchanges like email, network shares, homegrown File Transfer Protocol (FTP) tools, and even free online FTP services.
 Every employee shares information, internally or externally, throughout the day, which raises security concerns.
-It may be time to think about how to handle file transfer in secure networks.
+It may be time to think about how to handle file transfer of insecure networks.

 We rarely stop to consider the security ramifications of using unprotected FTP tools, email, and other solutions.
 But today, with the increasing number of data breaches and malware issues, companies need to be certain they’re protecting sensitive data and reducing the risk of cyberattacks.
 Employee file transfer activity is often harmless but can create an enormous security lapse when someone transmits sensitive data without using the appropriate safety measures.